faridsavarudin/CocktailApp/README.md

 ## ✨ Features
 - Search cocktails by name
 - View cocktail details
-- Save last search keyword locally
+- Save data to local
 - Clear search field with one click
 - Elegant UI using Material 3 and Jetpack Compose